Keep up to date with the latest mortgage rates.

 Comparing apples with apples.

 Below you’ll see a summary of the home loan interest rates and terms currently offered by many of New Zealand’s top lenders.
-The offers have been grouped into lender types.
-Alternatively, you can sort by term or rate.
+The offers have been grouped into lender types which you can sort by term or rate.
+For a quick glance at todays best rates, view the top 6 rates here.

 What to consider when comparing mortgage rates.